braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/key_value_pairs.md

 ### Web

-key-value pairs can also be added to web push notifications. select the gear icon in the braze message composer to do so.
+Key-value pairs can also be added to web push notifications.
+Select the gear icon in the Braze message composer to do so.

 ![key-valueInput][20]